-Unnao rape-accused Kuldeep Singh Sengar to be produced in Delhi court on Monday
+Unnao rape-accused Kuldeep Singh Sengar to be produced in Delhi court today

 New Delhi, Aug 4: Rape-accused Uttar Pradesh MLA Kuldeep Singh Sengar and his accomplice, Shashi Singh, are likely to be produced before a Delhi court on August 5.